codyprime/skeeter/README.md

 # Skeeter

-In its current form, `skeeter` is a CLI program to bridge the TPlink HS220 with MQTT.
+In its current form, `skeeter` is a CLI program to bridge the TPlink HS220 smart dimmer with MQTT.

+When I first installed the HS220 in my house, it was not supported by Home Assistan.
+Work is currently underway to change that, and I expect that sooner rather than later, HA will support the HS220 natively.
+However, I realized what I wanted was for my smart devices to (as much as feasible) all be connected via MQTT, even if they have native support in other platforms.
+That way, they become open to most IoT software without the need for any further libraries or added support (and they remain easily scripted on the command line via `mosquitto_sub` and `mosquitto_pub`, without interfering with other usage).

+So to that end, I started Skeeter... named tongue-in-cheek after [Mosquitto](https://github.com/eclipse/mosquitto), the open source MQTT server.

-This is very much alpha code, but I'm currently using it now to integrate my HS220 switches to both Home Assistant and Node-Red.
+As it is now, the code that exists scratches my initial itch, of connecting the HS220 to MQTT.
+I am using it to connect the HS220 to both my Home Assistant and Node-Red installs.

-The code is structured to make it (somewhat) easy to add support for other devices.
+When started, it will poll the HS220 at a specified interval, to read the relay state and brightness values.
+Upon change, the new relay state and/or brightness is sent out as an MQTT published topic.
+It also subscribes to MQTT topics, in order to set the relay and/or brightness values on the HS2220

+However, the goal of this project is a bit broader, and is structured to have the beginnings of being able to support other devices and protocols as well.

 Modules exist under the `internal/pkgs/interface` directory.
+For
-For TP-Link:
+TP-Link:
 ```
 ├── internal
 │   └── pkg